PraVeenxJSX/CHAT-APP/PROJECT_DOCUMENTATION.md

 - Simpler setup, less boilerplate
 - Sufficient for this app's state complexity
 - Built into React, no additional dependencies
-- Perfect for authentication state
+- Perfect for authentication and socket connection states

 **When to upgrade to Redux:**
 - Deeply nested component trees